-Fake currency has been a critical issue for the government which is not only utilized by the citizens but even by the terrorists.
-So, to stricture this horrendous wrongdoing, this step was cardinal.
+Fake currency has been a critical issue for the government which is not only utilised by the citizens but even by the terrorists.
+So, to structure this horrendous wrongdoing, this step was cardinal.

 4. To give Cashless Transactions a Thrust

 Above everything else, this is to uplift cashless transactions throughout the nation.

 The Indian economy is very much dominated by cash exchange, somehow this is difficult.
 This step will boost Indian economy in more ways that can be known to laymen.